What is the best way to absorb vitamin D?

-Vitamin D supplement can also help to increase absorption and status of vitamin D since it is difficult to receive enough from the sun and our diet.
+Vitamin D supplements can also help to increase the absorption and status of vitamin D, since it is difficult to receive enough from the sun and our diet.
 A supplement in a liquid form, such as Ddrops, is easier for our body to absorb than a gel or capsule form.
 Supplements provide vitamin D in the form of vitamin D2 or D3.
 It is processed the same way as our skin, going to the liver, then the kidneys.

-Keep in mind that vitamin D is a fat-soluble vitamin and maybe absorbed better when accompanied with food contain fat or oils.
+Keep in mind that vitamin D is a fat-soluble vitamin and may be absorbed better when accompanied by food contain fat or oils.

 This article was reviewed and updated in October 2019